DCC-EX/dcc-ex.github.io/docs/ex-toolbox/overview.rst

 |EX-TB| is a free, open source, Android app to help setup and configure your |EX-CS|.
 It is intended for setup, configuration, debugging you Command Station rather than continuous use.

-It is designed to function if your |EX-CS| is configured with WiFi (either Access Point mode or Station mode) or Ethernet.
+It is primarily designed to function if your |EX-CS| is configured with WiFi (either Access Point mode or Station mode) or Ethernet.

+As of version 0.1.35, it can also connect directly from an Android device to a |EX-CS| through a USB cable.

 It can't normally connect to a |EX-CS| through |JMRI|, however it is possible if you ``Load DCC++ over TCP Server`` in the 'DCC-EX' menu in |JMRI|, then connect |EX-TB| to the additional server that is presented.